NullNoname/Paulscode-SoundSystem/README.md

 ## License
 * Unless otherwise noted, most codes and documents of this library are licensed under The SoundSystem License.
 Please see "SoundSystem License.txt" for more information.

-* PAudioFormat is a modified class of AudioFormat from OpenJDK 6-b14.
-It also contains the "NOT_SPECIFIED" constant from AudioSystem from the same OpenJDK.
-PAudioFormat is licensed under [GNU General Public License, version 2, with the Classpath Exception](http://openjdk.java.net/legal/gplv2+ce.html).
+* PAudioFormat is a modified class of AudioFormat from Apache Harmony.
+It also contains the "NOT_SPECIFIED" constant from AudioSystem from the same codebase.
+PAudioFormat is licensed under Apache License Version 2.0.
+Please see "AudioFormatConverter License.txt" for more information.

 * AudioFormatConverter class is licensed under Unlicense.
-Please see "AudioFormatConverter License.txt" for more information.
+Please see "PAudioFormat License.txt" for more information.

 * LWJGL related codes (ChannelLWJGLOpenAL, LibraryLWJGLOpenAL, and SourceLWJGLOpenAL) are licensed under SoundSystem LibraryLWJGLOpenAL License.
 Please see "SoundSystem LibraryLWJGLOpenAL License.txt" and "LWJGL License.txt" for more information.